sahil711/AV/ML_Hikeathon/readme.md

     ● The final model is an ensemble of 10 LightGBM classifiers with each model fitted over a five-fold random stratified CV.
     ● Each of the above model was built on a different subset of data with negative undersampling mentioned above.
-    ● A little to no effort was made on tuning the hyper-parameters and more focus was on creating valuable/meaningful features.

 Our VM Specs while working out these steps: